Go variants: Non-standard boards

 Although Go is most commonly played on a board with 19×19 lines, 9×9 and 13×13 boards are also available.
 They are used by beginners and by players who want a game that finishes more quickly.
 Due to flexibility of configuration, the two smaller sizes are more often played on the online Go servers such as KGS Go Server, and board sizes from 2×2 to 38×38 are also allowed.

 The annual Milton Keynes Go Tournament has a popular side-event that is played on a stylised map of Milton Keynes.
 Its non-conventional lattice presents some interesting possibilities.

 Harald Schwarz invented a Go variant that is played on a circular lattice.

 Toroidal (or Torus Go) is played on a two-dimensional doughnut shaped surface.
 It can be played on a computer app or simulated on a standard board, but requires imagination on the part of the players to perform an abstract join at the edges.
 Tactics become more elegant without the need for special border and corner cases (joseki) since a toroidal board has only "middle" space.
 There have been several tournaments for Torus Go at the European Go Congress, the last one in 2023.

 TriGo uses a triangular-grid goban, where each stone has up to six liberties.
 To compensate for this, there are several rule changes: ko and superko are limited in scope, komi is not used, and after the first stone is placed, every turn consists of placing two stones.
 After both players have passed a turn, the score is counted (the sum of captured stones and territory), and in the case of a draw the player passing first wins.

 TriPlan, for three players, uses a triangular grid, where each stone has up to six liberties.
 Stones can be captured in two ways.
 If one player's stones are surrounded by those of one opponent, the surrounding player captures them and counts them as points at the end of the game.
 If one player's stones are surrounded by those of both opponents, they must be played as the surrounded player's next turn.
 If a player resigns, the two other players will determine who continues the game against the other two.
 That player will play alone, aiming to achieve a higher minimum score at the end of the game.
 At the end all captured stones and all stones on the board are counted.
-If the player reach his achieved goal, he wins.
+If the player reach their achieved goal, they win.
 If the lone player doesn't reach the goal, the other two win the game.
 If there were no resignations, the player with the most points wins.

 Hexagonal Go, like hexagonal chess, played on boards composed of hexagon cells, where each stone has up to three liberties.

 Other 2D variants can also be performed with edges joined in three other ways, resulting in a topological sphere, Klein bottle or real projective plane.
 Multiple boards can be used to form other Riemann surfaces.